 The following are special considerations for students who are admitted to the PhD program during or following the SSPPS Masters of Science (MS) or PharmD Programs.
-Required and other graduate-level courses from the SSPPS MS program may be transferred to the PhD program at the discretion of the Program Director and Associate Director.
+Required and other graduatelevel courses from the SSPPS MS program may be transferred to the PhD program.
 PharmD classes may be transferred in lieu of required or elective coursework, at the discretion of the Program Director.
-All students will be expected to take two rotations unless exempted by the Program Director due to a direct admit status.
+All students will be expected to take two rotations unless exempted by the Program Director.
 Students with 30 graduate credits will be eligible for the comprehensive exam following successful completion of one semester in the PhD program, according to the rules of the Graduate School.